-Commercial cleaning and facility services provider Academy Services has been found guilty of breaching the Fair Work Act, after failing to offer employment to existing staff following a contract change in 2016.
+A South Australian commercial cleaning and facility services provider has been found guilty of breaching the Fair Work Act, after failing to offer employment to existing staff following a contract change in 2016.

 Academy Services was awarded the cleaning contract for Red Cross sites in Adelaide’s CBD in June 2016.
 The contract, which was to commence from August 2016, had previously been held by ISS Facility Services.